Home » Specialties » Biostatistician

 On the job, biostatisticians might study the data for patients who have all contracted a specific virus or bacteria to look for patterns.
 They might also analyze all the data coming back from the trial of a new prescription drug to evaluate how effective the drug is.
 Biostatisticians who work for environmental or government agencies might study the effects of an air pollutant or oil spill.

-“Biostatisticians have to start from the lens of data empathy—taking time to understand where data is coming from and what processing has been done on the data before running analyses,” says Torres.
+“Biostatisticians have to start from the lens of data empathy—taking time to understand where data is coming from and what processing has been done on the data before running analyses,” Torres said.
 “There may be aspects of where that data is coming from, who is generating it, and how it’s being generated that may play a role in what the analysis reveals.”

 Once the data is analyzed, the biostatistician’s next step is to make their analysis understandable to the people who will be reading it.